tookasoft/liferay-portal-sqlserverdb-support/README.md

 To generate the driver for SQL Server database just follow the instructions below.

-You can download the binary jar [liferay-portal-sqlserverdb-support-1.0.1-SNAPSHOT.jar](https://github.com/amusarra/liferay-portal-sqlserverdb-support/releases/download/v1.0/liferay-portal-sqlserverdb-support-1.0.1-SNAPSHOT.jar), by doing so you can avoid doing the build.
+You can download the binary jar [liferay-portal-sqlserverdb-support-1.0.1-SNAPSHOT.jar](https://github.com/amusarra/liferay-portal-sqlserverdb-support/releases/download/v1.0.1/liferay-portal-sqlserverdb-support-1.0.1-SNAPSHOT.jar), by doing so you can avoid doing the build.

 ```
 $ git clone https://github.com/amusarra/liferay-portal-sqlserverdb-support.git
+$ cd liferay-portal-sqlserverdb-support
 $ mvn package
 ```